-Introduction The Model 41 is designed to create broadcast-standard IFB circuits from linelevel audio sources.
+Introduction The Model 41 is designed to create broadcast-standard IFB circuits from line-level audio sources.
 The unit's primary application is to interface analog outputs associated with digital matrix intercom systems with broadcast IFB user devices.
 The Model 41 provides four independent IFB circuits.
 Each IFB circuit provides DC power and two analog audio signals to support the connected IFB user devices.
-The Model 41's audio quality is excellent; little hiss, hum, or other artifacts are present.
-To ensure optimal operation, the unit provides extensive resources for visually and audibly monitoring the audio and DC output signals.
+The Model 41's audio quality is excellent; little hiss. hum, or other artifacts are present.
+To ensure optimal operation, the unit provides resources for visually and audibly monitoring the audio output signals.
+In addition, the DC output voltage is monitored for over-current and short circuit conditions.
 Installation of the Model 41 is very simple.
 Audio input connections are made using a 25-pin D-subminiature connector.
 The IFB output circuits interface using standard 3-pin XLR-type connectors.
 The compact, one-rack-space package is constructed using heavy-gauge steel components.
 The unit's mains power input can range from 100 to 230 volts, 50/60 hertz.
 This "universal input" ensures correct operation virtually anywhere in the world.
 There may be persons not familiar with the term IFB.
 That's not unreasonable as it's a somewhat obscure acronym for interruptible foldback.
 On its own, the term foldback is an alternate way of describing a cue or monitor function.
 Adding "interruptible" before it means that the cue source can be temporarily replaced with an audio signal originating from a producer, director, or other production personnel.
 IFB circuits are often used in the broadcast industry for talent cueing applications, both in studio and field settings.
 Both "dry" and "wet" IFB circuits can be deployed and their characteristics are worth reviewing.
-The term "dry" IFB typically refers to a transformer-balanced line-level audio circuit with a +4 dBu nominal level.
+The term "dry" IFB typically refers to a transformer-balanced line-level audio circuit with a nominal level in the range of 0 to +8 dBu.
 This is essentially a standard audio circuit that is commonly used to interconnect audio equipment.
 The term "wet" IFB refers to a circuit that combines DC power and one or two channels of analog audio.
+The nominal level of the DC power source is typically in the range of 30 to 32 volts.
 The audio is unbalanced with a typical nominal level of -10 dBu.
 The Model 41 implements wet IFB circuits.
 As such, in this user guide the term IFB will always represent this type of circuit.